Table of contents

 When is the next Bank of Japan interest rate decision?

-The next Bank of Japan (BoJ) interest rate decision is due on Wednesday, March 19, 2025.
+The next Bank of Japan (BoJ) interest rate decision is due on Thursday, May 1, 2025, at approximately 03:00 UTC.

 The Bank of Japan (BoJ) announces its interest rate decisions eight times a year during its Monetary Policy Meetings (MPMs), held approximately every six weeks.
 At each meeting, the BoJ determines whether to raise (rate hike), lower (rate cut), or maintain the current interest rate, with each decision aimed at achieving specific economic objectives, such as controlling inflation, stabilizing the yen, or supporting economic growth.